-Besides for sending out certificates, and what is listed in Section 3.2.3. above, there is nothing
+Besides for sending out certificates, and what is listed in Section 3.2.3. above, there is nothing more that TDs need to do to close out a tournament.

 Reference: (previous Arbiter Manual 2.4.1.3.B)

 15. Taking leave as the TD